Updated June 19, 2023

 - Seamless integration and compatibility with SharePoint, Yammer, etc.

-Let us quickly clarify what we mean by backward compatible.
+Let us quickly clarify what we mean by backward compatibility.

 - It can run on systems that supported its previous version (Office 2010).
-So if you have Windows 7 and above, you’re mostly good to go.
+You’re mostly good to go if you have Windows 7 and above.
 (Phew!)

-- It is compatible with (a few) older versions of Chrome, Internet Explorer and Firefox.
+- It is compatible with (a few) older Chrome, Internet Explorer, and Firefox versions.

-It’s not just cloud computing that Microsoft endorses, it’s also seamless cross-platform computing.
-This means that your version of Microsoft Office 2016 tools can operate equally effectively on PCs, tablets and smartphones and their like (both touch-screen and mouse-friendly versions).
-And there’s that special version for Mac users too.
+It’s not just cloud computing that Microsoft endorses; it’s also seamless cross-platform computing.
+This means that your version of Microsoft Office 2016 tools can operate equally effectively on PCs, tablets, and smartphones, and they are (both touch-screen and mouse-friendly versions).
+And there’s that particular version for Mac users too.

-(Incidentally, if you decide to buy a new Windows 10 mobile device or even the tablet version, it comes (freely) bundled with the latest version of Office.
+(Incidentally, if you decide to buy a new Windows 10 mobile device or tablet version, it comes (freely) bundled with the latest version of Office.
 Aha!)

-This enables you to seamlessly create/ share and edit your files, whether you’re at work, school or play.
-You can also have multiple users create, access and edit it simultaneously, and integrate it with external tools like Yammer and SharePoint for an even more collaborative experience.
+This enables you to seamlessly create/ share, and edit your files, whether at work, school or play.
+You can also have multiple users create, access, and edit it simultaneously and integrate it with external tools like Yammer and SharePoint for an even more collaborative experience.

 Share to your heart’s content with Microsoft Office 2016

-As a student, what’s that one thing you do most with your phone?
+As a student, what’s the one thing you do most with your phone?
 (And no, this is not a trick question).

 Call or talk to somebody?
 No!